wassgha/opendex/README.md

 </div>

-These buttons always grab the **latest release** — no build toolchain needed.
 Or browse every version on the [Releases](https://github.com/wassgha/opendex/releases) page.

-macOS builds are **signed and notarized** by Apple, so they open without Gatekeeper warnings.
-Windows/Linux builds are currently unsigned — on Windows, click **More info → Run anyway** at the SmartScreen prompt.

 The app **auto-updates**: it checks GitHub Releases on launch (and hourly), downloads new versions in the background, and prompts you to restart when one is ready.